 Even considering the bad reviews the ridiculous Alberta Next Panel has been getting since Premier Danielle Smith announced it on Tuesday, her United Conservative Party is sailing into the Canada Day long weekend with favourable winds in its sails.

-Three issues are unfolding just Ms. Smith and the UCP would want – although in none of those cases are they likely to admit they’re pleased with the way things appear to have turned out.
+Three issues are unfolding just as Ms. Smith and the UCP would want – although in none of those cases are they likely to admit they’re pleased with the way things appear to have turned out.

 First, an Alberta judge granted an injunction blocking the government’s anti-trans health care legislation.